-£12 per fund (reduced to £0 for deals placed through the online BMO Investor Portal) for ISA/GIA/LISA/JIA and JISA.
-There are no dealing
+£12 per fund (reduced to £0 for deals placed through the online BMO Investor Portal) for ISA/GIA/JIA and JISA.
+There are no dealing charges on a CTF.

 Dealing charges apply when shares are bought or sold but not on the reinvestment of dividends or the investment of monthly direct debits.